fluent/fluent-bit-docs/installation/sources/download-source-code.md

 # Download source code

-You can download the most recent stable, or development source code.
+You can download the most recent stable or development source code.

 ## Stable

-For production systems, it's strongly suggested that you get the latest stable release of the source code in either zip or tarball format from Github using the following link pattern:
+For production systems, it's strongly suggested that you get the latest stable release of the source code in either zip file or tarball file format from GitHub using the following link pattern:

 ```text
 https://github.com/fluent/fluent-bit/archive/refs/tags/v&lt;release version&gt;.tar.gz